Chris Babb

-Chris Babb (born February 14, 1990) is an American professional basketball player for BCM Gravelines-Dunkerque of the French LNB Pro A. He played college basketball for Pennsylvania State University and Iowa State University.
+Chris Babb (born February 14, 1990) is an American former professional basketball player.
+He played college basketball for Pennsylvania State University and Iowa State University.

 Early life

 Babb was born and raised in Kansas.
-After seventh grade his family moved to Arlington, Texas, where his father eventually got into the barbeque business, opening up Babb Brothers BBQ & Blues in nearby Dallas.
+After seventh grade, his family moved to Arlington, Texas, where his father eventually got into the barbeque business, opening up Babb Brothers BBQ & Blues in nearby Dallas.
 It was here that he attended The Oakridge School where he averaged 31.2 points while helping his school to a 26–3 record and a district championship as a senior.
 He also averaged 8.1 rebounds, 7.2 assists and totaled a school-record 1,125 points.